DayZ Files Explained

 cfgenvironment.xml explained

-Registers environment territory files and maps them to herd, ambient, and infected territory behaviors.
+Registers environment territory files and tells the CE which animal, ambient, and infected territory pools exist.

 Open Bohemia GitHub